 The influent flow contributions to stormwater, groundwater, and wastewater flows from the 2000 COS Study and the estimated flow contributions from 2008 to 2017 flow data are summarized in Table 3-5.
-Because the change in flow contributions are minimal (1% increase from 16% to 17% for stormwater and 1% decrease from 74% to 73% for wastewater flow), the stormwater inflow, groundwater infiltration, and base wastewater flows used in the 2000 COS Study.
+Because the change in flow contributions are minimal (1% increase from 16% to 17% for stormwater and 1% decrease from 74% to 73% for wastewater flow), the stormwater inflow, groundwater infiltration, and base wastewater flows used in the 2000 COS Study are still used in the current COS Study.